fisher-bissett/aoc-2021/README.md

 # Advent of Code 2021

-An advent calendar for testing a variety of coding skills and puzzles.
+An advent calendar for testing a variety of coding skills and puzzles using typescript.